Journal

 Build, buy, or connect?

-Enterprise software decisions usually fall into three options: buy a platform, build a custom system, or connect existing tools more intelligently.
+Enterprise application decisions usually fall into three options: buy a platform, build a custom system, or connect existing tools more intelligently.

 Buying is useful when the workflow is common and the business can adapt to the platform.
 Building is useful when the workflow is strategically specific.
 Connecting is useful when the tools are mostly fine but the handoffs, reporting, and data flow are broken.